14. Virtual Machines¶

 After creating the VM, click it to select it, then click Devices and Add Device to add virtual hardware to it:

 Select the name of the VM from the VM drop-down menu, then select the Type of device to add.
-The following types are available:
+These types are available:

 Figure 14.2.2 shows the fields that appear when Network Interface is the selected Type.

 The default Adapter Type emulates an Intel E1000 (82545) Ethernet card for compatibility with most operating systems.
 This can be changed to VirtIO to provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.

 If the system has multiple physical network interface cards, the Nic to attach drop-down menu can be used to specify which physical interface to associate with the VM.